 If you have witnessed an incident of hate, bias and/or discrimination involving a student, you have several options for filing a report:

-- Submit a BRSS paper form (PDF) via campus mail to the BRSS office at campus box 1061.
+Print, fill out and submit a BRSS paper form (PDF) via campus mail to the BRSS office at Campus Box 1061.

 If, for any reason, you do not want to provide identifying information when you file a report, you have the option to fill out the BRSS form anonymously online by selecting the “For Information Only” option.
 Please note that a brief description of the incident will be included in the quarterly summary report.